Master of Arts in Counseling Psychology

-**The Practicum (100 hrs) and Internship (600 hrs) require an orientation the semester prior to enrolling in the class.
-Also, students must have passed the Comprehensive Examination before they can enroll in practicum.
+[**The Practicum (100 hrs) and Internship (600 hrs) require an orientation the semester prior to enrolling in the class]

 - The initial course taken by all students is PSYC 502: Principles and Philosophy of Counseling.
 There are two other courses that students may choose to take concurrently with this introductory course.
 They are COUN 633: Multicultural Counseling and EDUC 507: Human Growth and Development.

-- At Level III, students may enroll in one or more of the following courses: EDUC 706: Introduction to Research, COUN 732: Family Counseling, and COUN 731: Group Counseling.
+- At Level III, students may enroll in one or more of the following courses: EDUC 706: Introduction to Research, COUN 731: Group Counseling, and COUN 732: Family Counseling.

 After completing Levels I, II and III in the program, students are eligible to take the Comprehensive Examination.
 The Examination is designed to assess students’ mastery of the program objectives.

-- At Level IV, students may enroll in PSYC 744: Psychodynamics of Psychopathology [DSMIV] or PSYC 714: Clinical Assessment in Counseling and Psychotherapy [DSMIV]; PSYC 710: Psychometric Testing I; and PSYC 711: Psychometric Testing II.
-COUN 762: Drug and Alcohol Counseling may be taken in lieu of PSYC 711 .
+- At Level IV, students may enroll in one or more of the following courses: PSYC 744: Psychodynamics of Psychopathology [DSMIV] or PSYC 714: Clinical Assessment in Counseling and Psychotherapy [DSMIV]; PSYC 710: Psychometric Testing I; PSYC 711: Psychometric Testing II.
+COUN 762: Drug and Alcohol Counseling may be taken in lieu of PSYC 711.